 Alternatives to John Deere Manufacturer or Dealer Financing

-Whether you’re a farmer, business, or homeowner, you may be able to find lower-cost financing available elsewhere.
+Whether you’re a farmer, business, or homeowner, you may be able to find lower-cost financing than what's offered by John Deere.
 Before sitting down with a John Deere dealer, consider other options like personal loans, business loans, and credit cards.

 The John Deere company was founded in 1837, started by a blacksmith-turned-manufacturer.
 In the last 180 years, the company has designed, created, and built equipment that is used by industries all over the world, including farming, agriculture, landscaping, forestry, and even the military.
 In addition, John Deere has provided tools and equipment for the individual homeowner for lawn and garden care.

 John Deere equipment, however, isn’t cheap.
-Their smallest model of lawn tractor, for instance, is about $1500, and higher-line models can run as much as $12,000.
+Their smallest model lawn tractor, for instance, is about $1,500, and higher-line models can run as much as $12,000.
 Farming equipment can run as high as $100,000.
-Financing is often a requirement for the average homeowner, farmer, or business.
-Many John Deere dealers offer financing in-house, but that’s not necessarily the only—or even the best—option.

 Alternatives to John Deere Financing

-While people often think of personal loans as being small and for a very short term, the truth is that the personal loan market is pretty vast, offering a wide range of options, rates, and offers that make them pretty attractive to those looking for an alternative to dealer financing on John Deere equipment.
+While people often think of personal loans as being small and for a very short term, the truth is that the personal loan market is pretty vast.
+Competitive rates, high loan amounts, and varying repayment terms make personal loans pretty attractive to those looking for an alternative to dealer financing on John Deere equipment.

-Today, personal loans are available in amounts up to $100,000 from Lightstream and SoFi.
-Earnest, another popular company, offers personal loans up to $75,000.
-Unlike traditional dealer financing, online personal loans are usually unsecured, meaning that your John Deere equipment will not be secured to your loan repayment.
-In other words, if you fail to repay an unsecured personal loan you will not necessarily lose your John Deere equipment.
+Today, personal loans can be made available in amounts up to $100,000 through an online lender like Lightstream, a division of SunTrust bank.
+Unlike traditional dealer financing, online personal loans are usually unsecured, meaning that your John Deere equipment will not be tied to your loan.

 There are times when a credit card can be your best option for purchasing John Deere equipment as well.
 If you want or need the travel rewards offered by your credit card or have some other perk that comes with your card account, you may want to use that instead.